 DNA methylation of CpGs near the HBV integration sites in hepatitis, cirrhosis and HCC

 Identification of hypo-CpGs within the 100 bp upstream or downstream of HBV integration sites.
 The HBV integration sites were extracted from previous reports (26, 29-34).We extracted CpG within the 100 bp upstream or downstream of HBV integration sites.
 Only autosomal CpGs and CpGs with depth over 5 in all the 54 samples were included in the hypo-CpGs analysis.
 Similar to the identification of hypo-LRMs, a CpG of a sample was defined as hypo-methylated if its methylation level was 3 SDs or more below the mean of the corresponding CpGs of the healthy individuals.
-Then the percentage of hypo-CpGs was calculated.
-Average methylation level of the CpGs within the 100bp of the HBV integration sites.
+Next, the percentage of hypo-CpGs was calculated.
+Average methylation level of the CpGs within the 100bp of the HBV integration sites was then determined.
 For each sample, the average methylation level of CpGs within the 100 bp upstream or downstream of HBV integration sites was included in all the CpGs.
-This value was calculated as the number of the total number of cytosines divided by the number of methylated cytosines within the 100bp of the HBV integration sites.
+This value was calculated as the number of the total number of methylated cytosines divided by the number of total cytosines within the 100bp of the HBV integration sites.

-Analysis for ROC curves
+Prediction analysis, logistic regression, Random Forest and ROC curves

+Five-fold cross-validation combined wrapped logistic regression were used to show the prediction performance for low-pass WGBS data.
+The detailed procedure is that DNA methylation data were divided into 5 equal parts and each of them was set as test dataset while the remaining as the training dataset.
+In the training stage, prediction model was fitted with feature selection by the Akaike information criterion (AIC) criteria with forward and backward selection.
+The detailed procedure is that we first starts with the full model and eliminates one predictor at a time, at each step considering whether AIC shows significant decrease by adding back in the variable removed at the previous step.
+Finally, we make the prediction with the prediction model built in training stage to test dataset and summarize the prediction sensitivity, specificity and accuracy.
+We also applied five-fold cross-validation based random forest to reduce bias of the prediction.
+Random Forest approach was conducted with R package randomForest.
 Analysis of receiver operating characteristics (ROC) curves was constructed using R package pROC(46).
 The optimal cutoff was determined using the “coords" function.
 The optimal cut-off was the threshold that maximized the distance to the identity (diagonal) line.

 Acknowledgements